WVC Dynamo Moscow

-WVC Dinamo Moscow (ЖВК Динамо Москва) is a Russian women's volleyball club based in Moscow which is currently playing in the Super League.
+WVC Dinamo Moscow (ЖВК Динамо Москва) is a Russian professional women's volleyball club based in Moscow which is currently playing in the Super League.
 It was established in 1926 and dissolved in 1992, but was reestablished in 2004.
 It is the most successful team in Soviet women's volleyball history with fourteen Championship titles and the most successful team in the CEV Women's Champions League history with eleven titles.

 History

 Soviet years

 The club was created in 1926, when Dinamo Moscow decided to establish a women's volleyball section from its sports club.
 Its first participation in the USSR Championship was 1940, finishing in seventh place.
 The championship was not held from 1941 until 1944 due to war, but once it resumed in 1945 the club began achieving success under the coach Nikolay Nikolaevich Benderov, winning the titles in 1947, 1951, 1953, 1954 and 1955.
 During that period the club also won the USSR Cups of 1950, 1951 and 1953.